phpstan/phpstan/website/src/config-reference.md

 Type aliases
 -------------

-Learn more about ignoring errors in the [Writing PHP Code section](/writing-php-code/phpdoc-types#type-aliases).
+Learn more about type aliases in the [Writing PHP Code section](/writing-php-code/phpdoc-types#type-aliases).

 Related config key: `typeAliases`.